Creating semiconductors for global markets with design and engineering excellence

 Founded in 2002 and headquartered in Santa Clara, California, Analogix designs and manufactures semiconductors for the digital multimedia market, from smartphones, tablets and notebooks, to high-definition displays and media playback accessories.
 Its IP cores, full custom ASICs, and off-the-shelf ICs provide end-to-end connectivity through industry-standard interfaces like DisplayPort, HDMI, USB, and are found in millions of today’s most popular consumer electronics devices.

 From the start, the company has relied on design and engineering excellence, teaming up with talented individuals to create semiconductors for global markets.
-Its global team has now reached 250 people spread across geographies with engineering operation in Beijing, China, and design and sales offices in Taiwan, Korea and Japan.
+Its global team has now reached 250 people spread across geographies with engineering operation in Beijing, China, and design and sales offices in Korea and Japan.

 Nearly a decade ago, Analogix pioneered the development of the DisplayPort standard, an innovative digital interface for high-resolution video and audio developed by the Video Electronics Standards Association (VESA).
 Analogix provided the physical layer (PHY) for the initial DisplayPort proof of concept systems, and delivered to market the first VESA certified DisplayPort transmitter.
 Since then, the company has shipped more than one billion DisplayPort devices, becoming the leading supplier of DisplayPort semiconductors for phones, tablets, and PCs.